dancho998/ESP32_audio_whisper/README.md

 ## 🎯 Overview

 The system was developed as part of a bachelor thesis and integrates embedded audio processing with modern AI tools.
-It provides a local and privacy-focused alternative to cloud-based speech recognition systems.
+This gadget-like prototype has proven to be a practical and efficient tool when paired with lecture recordings, meetings, and similar scenarios.
+Its portability and low cost make it easy to build, maintain, and deploy in a variety of settings.
 ### 🔧 Core Functionality

 1. **Audio capture** via MAX4466 analog microphone